-We estimate that we will receive net proceeds from this offering and the concurrent private placement to Alibaba of approximately \$377.2 million, or approximately \$428.8 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
-These estimates are based upon an assumed initial offering price of \$18.00 per ADS, the midpoint of the range shown on the front cover page of this prospectus.
-A \$1.00 change in the assumed initial public offering price of \$18.00 per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease the net proceeds of this offering by \$21.2 million, or approximately \$24.1 million if the underwriters exercise their option to purchase additional ADSs in full, assuming the sale of 20,000,000 ADSs at \$18.00 per ADS, the midpoint of the range shown on the front cover page of this prospectus and after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$\) million, or approximately \$\) million if the underwriters exercise their option to purchase additional ADSs in full, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+These estimates are based upon an assumed initial offering price of \$\) per ADS, the midpoint of the range shown on the front cover page of this prospectus.
+A \$1.00 change in the assumed initial public offering price of \$\) per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease the net proceeds of this offering by \$\) million, or approximately \$\) million if the underwriters exercise their option to purchase additional ADSs in full, assuming the sale of ADSs at \$\) per ADS, the midpoint of the range shown on the front cover page of this prospectus and after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.

 The primary purposes of this offering are to enhance our brand recognition, retain talented employees by providing them with equity incentives, and obtain additional capital.
 We will use approximately \$250 million of the net proceeds we receive from this offering to repay loans we owe to SINA, our parent company and controlling shareholder.
 The loans from SINA are repayable upon demand, but there is an understanding between us and SINA that the loans will be repaid after the completion of this offering.
 The loans accrue interest at prevailing market interest rates by reference to the three-month time deposit rate of the People's Bank of China, which have ranged from 2.55% to 3.05%.
-We intend to use the proceeds from the issuance of ordinary shares to Ali WB upon its option exercise to repurchase certain shares and vested options held by individuals who provided services to us.
 We intend to use the remainder to invest in technology, infrastructure and product development, to expand sales and marketing efforts, and for working capital and other general corporate purposes.
 Additionally, we may use a portion of the net proceeds to invest in or acquire complementary businesses, products, services or technologies.
 However, we do not have agreements or commitments for any material acquisitions as of the date of this prospectus.
 The amounts and timing of any expenditures will vary depending on the amount of cash generated by our operations, and the rate of growth, if any, of our business.
 Accordingly, our management will have significant flexibility in applying the net proceeds of the offering.
 If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.